turbot/steampipe-plugin-aws/docs/tables/aws_ecr_repository.md

 ```

-### Repository policy statements that grant full access to the resource
+### List repository policy statements that grant full access for each repository

 ```sql
 select